rafamellonh/PICK/Docker/README.md

-# 🚀 **Docker Course**
+# 🚀 **Docker PICK**

 Welcome to the intensive Docker course!
-Over the next 4 days, we will dive deep into the world of containers, explore the technologies behind Docker, and learn best practices for creating and managing images.
+Over the next X days, we will dive deep into the world of containers, explore the technologies behind Docker, and learn best practices for creating and managing images.
 Let’s get started! 💪

 ---